slfemp/slfemp/README.md

-# Nuxt 3 Minimal Starter
+# SLFEMP

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Rewrite of the SLFEMP website in Nuxt 3.

 ## Setup